A Consequentialist Critique of Binary Classification Evaluation: Theory, Practice, and Tools: briertools : A PYTHON PACKAGE FOR FACILITATING THE ADOPTION OF BRIER SCORES

-\subsection{\texttt{briertools}: A Python Package for Facilitating the Adoption of Brier Scores}

-Restricting evaluations to a plausible range of thresholds represents a substantial improvement over implicit assumptions of 1:1 misclassification costs, such as those encoded by accuracy.
-However, the practical adoption of this approach is hindered by limited support in widely used machine learning libraries.
+Although DCA is mathematically close to the Brier score and log loss, its formulation is inherently pointwise.
+Averaging over thresholds therefore lacks a clear interpretation, limiting DCA to fixed-threshold comparisons.

+\section{\texttt{briertools}: A PYTHON PACKAGE FOR FACILITATING THE ADOPTION OF BRIER SCORES}

-To address this gap, we introduce a Python package, \texttt{briertools}, which facilitates the use of Brier Scores in threshold-aware evaluation.
+We introduce a Python package, \texttt{briertools}, designed to fill the gap in evaluation support tools by making Brier scores and their bounded-threshold variants easier to apply in practice.
 The package provides utilities for computing bounded-threshold scoring metrics and for visualizing the associated regret and decision curves.
-It is installable via \texttt{pip} and intended to support common use cases with minimal overhead.
+It is installable via \texttt{pip} and supports common use cases with minimal overhead.

-For ease of anonymization during review, the package is included in the supplementary material.
-To install it locally, navigate to the package directory and run:

-While plotting regret against threshold for quadrature purposes is slower and less precise than using the duality between pointwise error and average regret, \texttt{briertools} also supports such plots for debugging purposes.
-As recommended by \citet{tryptich24}, such visualizations help identify unexpected behaviors across thresholds and provide deeper insights into model performance under varying decision boundaries.
-We revisit our three examples to demonstrate the ease of using \texttt{briertools} in practical decision-making scenario, using the following function call:
+In addition to providing efficient implementations that exploit the duality between pointwise error and average regret, \texttt{briertools} includes plotting functions for regret curves and threshold-based diagnostics.
+Although plotting regret against thresholds is slower and less precise than our formulas for estimating quadrature, it is valuable for debugging and exploratory analysis.
+As recommended by \citet{tryptich24}, such visualizations help detect unexpected behaviors across thresholds and offer deeper insight into model performance under varying decision boundaries.

-\paragraph{Sentencing} { Consider Blackstone's maxim, which asserts that the cost ratio of false negatives to false positives in sentencing should be 10:1. }

-{ Benjamin Franklin later advocated for 100:1~\cite{franklin85}, whereas a survey of American law students evaluating burglary cases with a one-year sentence found a median ratio of 5:1.~\cite{sommer91}.
-We can look at that specific range~(Figure~\ref{fig:bounded}). }

-\paragraph{Cancer} { In some cases, different individuals genuinely experience different costs for errors, making it impossible to define a universally ``correct" cost ratio.
-Rather than defaulting to a fixed ratio like 1:1, a better approach is to aim for the median cost distribution or employ a mixture of costs that reflects the observed heterogeneity in the population.
-This shift ensures that evaluation metrics align more closely with the diverse consequences faced in real-world scenarios (Figure~\ref{fig:hetero}). }

-\paragraph{Summary} A significant fraction of binary classification papers still rely on accuracy, largely because it remains a widely accepted and convenient choice among reviewers.
-Tradition, therefore, hinders the adoption of consequentialist evaluation using mixtures of thresholds.
-Another barrier, especially in medical machine learning, is the dominance of ranking-based metrics like AUC-ROC, which are often used as approximations to mixtures of thresholds, even in scenarios requiring calibrated predictions.